cmbaike/BDDWebDriverFramework/README.md

 ##What I Should do to run my test

-- A webDriver object will be wired automatically
+- A webDriver object will be wired automatically using the @Autowired or @inject annotation

-Note: You can name your test class whatever you want.
+- Each page created for Homepage should be annotated with @component so spring can implicitly create a bean out of it

 ##Further Information